Yoav666s/dnd-wiki/collections/_classes/nornfeld/fighter/fey-warrior.md

 # Double Vision
 At 7th level, you can use your bonus action to create an illusory duplicate of yourself in an unoccupied space you can see within 5 feet of you.
 It moves with you and mimics your actions, and it lasts for 1 minute or until you dismiss it (no action required).

 Each time a creature targets you while you have the duplicate, roll a d20 to determine if the attack hits your duplicate instead of you.
+On a roll of 11 or higher, the attack hits the duplicate.

 # Disappearing Act
 Starting at 10th level, when an attack misses you, you may use your reaction to become invisible until the start of your next turn or until you take damage.